 Step 0.
 Consider your decision carefully

-- Metalama does not always generate code a human would write.
-Your codebase may look non-idiomatic after divorce.
+- Metalama does not always generate code that a human would write.
+Your codebase may look non-idiomatic after the divorce.
 You can preview what Metalama does with your code using the feature described in Metalama Diff.

 Step 1.
 Prepare your code

-metalama divorce command does its job.
+metalama divorce command has executed.

-Make sure all your unit tests are green.
+Ensure all your unit tests are successful.

 Step 2.
 Commit your code